 "Our role is to provide them a safe, structured environment.
 A lot of them are neglected; they have no limits at home.
-We teach them there are limits in the world and give them a safe (Please see Amy Greene, page 5) Rachel Patterson, LMC Rachel has been involved in Girl Scouts almost all her life.
+We teach them there are limits in the world and give them a safe (Please see Amy Greene, page 5) you're a teacher and a mentor, but you're not Rachel Patterson, LMC Rachel has been involved in Girl Scouts almost all her life.

-She was a Scout from second grade until her graduation from high school.
+She was a Scout from second grade until her gradu- > ation from high school.
 She spent two years as a troop leader in her hometown of Memphis.
 And for the last 13 years she has conducted special events for young girl scouts and adult training for the Orange County troops and the Pines of Carolina Girl Scout Council (comprised of troops from 20 counties in central N.C.).
-Rachel said the basic tenets of the Girl Scouts program are the same now as when she was a Brownie-building confident, (Please see Rachel Patterson, page 5) John Penta, DIR Another long-time volunteer, John has been active with the Durham Chapter of the American Cancer Society for eight years.
+Rachel said the basic tenets of the Girl Scouts program are the same now as when she was a Brownie-building confident, nother long-time volunteer, John has been active with the Durham Chapter of the American Cancer Society for eight years.